IzatheWriter/How-to-Handle-an-Unresponsive-SME/index.md

 **Glossary:**

-**a technical writer**
+**A technical writer**

 A person whose job is to write technical documentation using simple language so that the target reader, a non-expert in the topic, can understand a complex technical issue.
 They will do research, collate data and information to create online and/or printed documentation as well as audio-visual guides or instructions.
-Other types of their output might be sotftware test plans, online training manterial, online help guides, project plans, etc.
+Other types of their output might be sotftware test plans, online training material, online help guides, project plans, etc.

 **An SME**

 SME stands for Subject Matter Expert.
 It's a person who instructs a technical writer in the topic they are writing about.
-Their expertise will vary from UX design, customer support, development, engineering, etc. all of which, though, refer to technical isssues mostly.
+Their expertise will vary from UX design, customer support, development, engineering, etc. all of which, though, refer to technical issues mostly.

 ![an image showing two people shaking hands in agreement](<shaking hands.jpg>)